Dynamical low-noise microwave source for cold-atom experiments: Introduction

-Here, we present a microwave source with low integrated phase noise of $580\,${\textmu}rad in the $10\,$Hz to $100\,$kHz bandwidth.
-The microwave frequency is derived from a commercial $7\,$GHz source and a DDS \textit{AD9910} which controls frequency, amplitude and phase with high accuracy.
-The DDS is part of a commercial FPGA-based control system called \textit{ARTIQ}, which enables parameter updates within $700\,$ns.
+Here, we present a microwave source with low integrated phase noise of $480\,${\textmu}rad in the $10\,$Hz to $100\,$kHz bandwidth.
+The microwave frequency is derived from a commercial $7\,$GHz source and a DDS, which controls frequency, amplitude and phase with high accuracy.
+An interplay of components from the open-source hardware family \textit{Sinara} \footnote{Information about the Sinara ecosystem can be found under https://sinara-hw.github.io.} and the control system \textit{ARTIQ}~\cite{artiq2021} enables single-parameter updates within $712\,$ns.
 The setup does not comprise self-built components and fits into a 19 inch rack.
-The source consists of two channels with two independent DDS to generate microwave pulses with simultaneous microwave dressing or to drive two-photon transitions.
+The source consists of two independent DDS-controlled channels, which can be applied for two-photon transitions or for a background dressing field.
 The described microwave source thus offers the ability to control atomic spins with highest fidelity on short time scales, and the simultaneous application of a dressing field.

 The article is organized as follows.
 Section \ref{system design} covers the system design and the installed components.
 In Section \ref{characterization}, we characterize the system regarding phase noise and dynamic features.
 Finally, we summarize our findings and outline the future application of the system in our spin-squeezing experiments.